International tuition fees

 For accurate information on specific course fees, please visit our Distance Learning course pages.

-International students studying abroad at an Erasmus+ or International Exchange partner university for the full academic year: £1,385
+International students studying on a student exchange programme partner university for the full academic year: £1,385

 View the undergraduate and postgraduate scholarships available to international students.